jkeen/ember-data-prismic/README.md

   },

   afterModel(model /*, transition */) {
-    this.transitionTo('post', model.get('id')); // this will transition to the correct url }
+    this.transitionTo('post', model.get('id')); // if there are multiple slugs this will transition to the correct url (the UID)
+  }
 ```